dferenc-netwizzy/capgo-native-audio/README.md

  * This method will play the loaded audio file if present in the memory.
  * @param assetId - identifier of the asset
  * @param time - (optional) play with seek. example: 6.0 - start playing track from 6 sec
+ * @param volume - (optional) set the volume for the track
  * @returns void
  */
 NativeAudio.play({
     assetId: 'fire',
     // time: 6.0 - seek time
+    // volume: 1 - volume for the audio
 });

 /**
  * This method will loop the audio file for playback.
  * @param assetId - identifier of the asset
+ * @param volume - (optional) set the volume for the track
  * @returns void
  */
 NativeAudio.loop({
   assetId: 'fire',
+  // volume: 1 - volume for the audio
 });